Learning Log: Tracking Daily Progress

 Marty did some awesome things with Neocities, and it makes me even more excited to try it out and see if it’s something I can recommend to people looking for a quick portal to a web presence.
 Glitch continues to fascinate me.
 I’m very interested to learn more about it since it offers an extremely useful and valuable service.
 This is definitely at the top of the list of things on my radar!

 We talked a lot about Hugo and the drawbacks that come from it being so incredibly freeform.
 There is such a level of nuance in the way that each theme relates to content, and this has a consequence of certain things being rather opinionated about how content is organized.
 I talked with Adam about my Hugo development -> production workflow and we discussed some different ways for doing this.
 I write all of my notebook content locally, push it to a remote production repo, and then my server has a hook that grabs it and builds the site and serves it.
-I love this workflow and want to emulate it with my general WordPress development.
+In the past, I’ve loved this workflow and want to emulate it with my general WordPress development.

 Daniel Shiffman – Coding Train video on Classes